broadinstitute/lrma-sv-imputation-utils/docs/pop-glimpse2.md

 ## 1. High-level function

-GLIMPSE2 imputes the panel as **multi-allelic "bubbles"**: each bubble site offers several ALT *paths*, and every path is really a concatenation of one or more **atomic** bi-allelic variants (SNPs/indels) that a graph/DAG representation collapsed into a single site.
+The imputation panel fundamentally consists of **multi-allelic "bubbles"**: each bubble site offers several ALT haplotype *paths*, and each path is really a concatenation of one or more **atomic** bi-allelic variants (SNPs/indels/SVs).
+See `docs/extract-bubble-PLs.md` for background on bubble representation.

-`pop-glimpse2` performs the inverse projection.
+For the purposes of using this panel with GLIMPSE2, we first split these multi-allelics to bi-allelics.
+This is required by GLIMPSE2, which runs an HMM that is fundamentally bi-allelic.
+Such naive treatment of multi-allelics when using GLIMPSE2 is standard.
+Unfortunately, this means that GLIMPSE2 can emit combinations of haplotypes that do not respect ploidy;
+e.g., it could emit hom-alt for all paths in a given multi-allelic bubble.
+(Even though it would seem that the zero genetic distance between all sites in a bubble should suppress such emission in the HMM, it seems in practice this is not the case;
+perhaps the emission error term relaxes this constraint sufficiently.)

+`pop-glimpse2` thus inverts the conversion to bubble representation, while simultaneously resolving consistent haplotypes from all of the paths emitted by GLIMPSE2.
 Given GLIMPSE2's **phased posterior probabilities** over the bubble paths, it computes, **for each haplotype separately**, a probability distribution over the paths and then **redistributes that probability onto the constituent atomic variants**, emitting one bi-allelic record per